What can happen if I don’t come forward to register and the Department discovers me first?

 What happens if I don’t get my signed agreement returned by the 30th day?

-If you do not return the Voluntary Disclosure Agreement by the due date then your application will not be approved and any tax and interest owed could be subject to an extended look back period of seven years plus the current year as well as penalties of up to 35 percent of the tax due.
+If you do not return the Voluntary Disclosure Agreement by the due date then your application will not be approved and any tax and interest owed could be subject to an extended look back period of seven years plus the current year as well as penalties of up to 39 percent of the tax due.
+For delinquent taxes paid on or after August 1, 2015, new penalty rates apply (9%, 19%, 29%).
+See Special Notice - Late Payment Penalties Increase for additional information.

 Do I still maintain my appeals rights if I come through the Voluntary Disclosure Program?